tsuzu/kal/docs/new-linter.md

 Create a `testdata` directory in the linter package and create a structure underneath.
 Individual test files must be placed under `src` and then a subdirectory for each package.

+If your linter has different configurations, e.g options to pass to the linter you will need one configuration per option.
 Use one package per configuration input for the linter.

 ```
 mylinter